 Impact

-Bouncy Castle’s BC‑JAVA library processes PGP AEAD packets with an unbounded chunk size, leading to uncontrolled memory allocation before any authentication verification.
-An attacker can supply a crafted PGP data file that forces the library to reserve large amounts of memory or other system resources, causing resource exhaustion, crashes, or denial of service.
-This uncontrolled resource consumption reflects CWE‑400 (Uncontrolled Resource Consumption) and the broader Resource Exhaustion weakness CWE‑770.
+Bouncy Castle BC‑JAVA’s bcpg module allocates resource based on unbounded chunk size in PGP AEAD processing, leading to uncontrolled memory consumption without any throttling.
+An attacker can supply a malicious PGP data file containing large chunk sizes that cause the library to reserve excessive amounts of memory or other system resources before any authentication occurs.
+This results in resource exhaustion, crashes, or denial of service, aligning with CWE‑400 and CWE‑770.

 Affected Systems

-The vulnerability affects all Bouncy Castle BC‑JAVA bcpg implementations before version 1.84.
+The vulnerability affects Bouncy Castle BC‑JAVA bcpg implementations from version 1.74 up to but not including 1.80.2, from 1.81 up to but not including 1.81.1, and from 1.82 up to but not including 1.84.
 Any system that processes PGP data with an affected library version could be impacted.

 Risk and Exploitability